-Awaji Island has many sightseeing spots, including restaurants and scenic spots.
+Awaji Island has many sightseeing places, including restaurants and scenic spots.
 Many people are looking for a place to experience something new while sightseeing.
 We visited “AiAii,” an indigo dyeing experience spot on Awaji Island, where you can make your own original goods.

 Table of Contents